Half of Americans Will Rack Up Debt over Holidays, Survey Shows

 Table of contents

-The National Retail Federation is forecasting that holiday retail sales during November and December will grow between 6% and 8% over last year, to between $942.6 billion and $960.4 billion.
-And that’s after last year’s $889.3 billion shattered previous records.
+The National Retail Federation says retail sales during November and December are expected to reach record levels during November and December and will grow between 3% and 4% over 2022 to between $957.3 billion and $966.6 billion.

-How much will families struggle?
+How much debt are Americans willing to take on?
 DebtHammer set out to learn.
-We surveyed 1,100 Americans to learn more about their holiday spending plans this year.
+We surveyed 1,085 Americans to learn more about holiday spending habits, borrowing practices and the psychological impact of holiday shopping.

 Key takeaways